HakonHarnes/img-clip.nvim/README.md

     },
   },

-  -- file type specific opts
+  -- filetype specific options
-  -- any opts that are passed here will override the default config -- for instance, setting use_absolute_path = true for markdown will -- only enable that for this particular file type
+  -- any options that are passed here will override the default config -- for instance, setting use_absolute_path = true for markdown will -- only enable that for this particular filetype
   -- the key (e.g. "markdown") is the filetype (output of "set filetype?") filetypes = {
     markdown = {